rootsofchangecc/website/README.md

 Thank you to [all past contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors).
 If you find any problems or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.

 You can also contribute by becoming an [official sponsor](https://github.com/sponsors/daattali/sponsorships?tier_id=39856) to help keep Beautiful Jekyll well-maintained!

-# Credits

-This template was not made *entirely* from scratch.
-I'd like to give special thanks to [Jekyll Now](https://github.com/barryclark/jekyll-now) and [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from whom I've taken several ideas initially.

-I'd also like to thank [Dr. Jekyll's Themes](https://drjekyllthemes.github.io/), [Jekyll Themes](http://jekyllthemes.org/), and another [Jekyll Themes](http://jekyllrc.github.io/jekyllthemes/) for featuring Beautiful Jekyll in their Jekyll theme directories.